 1. Decide on a topic and find background information

 - Find background information first, and then use more specific sources.
-We suggest searching sources like Points of View Reference Center, CQ Researcher, Wikipedia, or Westlaw News to explore topic possibilities and choose keywords to use to search for more information.
+We suggest searching sources like Points of View Reference Center, Wikipedia, or Westlaw News to explore topic possibilities and choose keywords to use to search for more information.

 - Is your topic too big in scope, or is it too limited?
 We have some tips on how to narrow or broaden your topic.